AymanAyro/ASL/README.md

 ## Features

-- The ASL detection system is able to detect and track ASL gestures in real-time.
+- The ASL detection system is able to detect the gestures by predicting the boundary box of where the gesture is and what it describes as a label
+- Works on Real-Time inference
+- Utilizes any webcam to apply the inference

 ## Demo